-Every year, on September 27, the global tourism community celebrates World Tourism Day.
-This year’s theme is about community development and how tourism can contribute to empowering people and improve socio-economic conditions in local communities.
+Every year, the global tourism community celebrates World Tourism Day in September.
+The theme for 2021 is about community development and how tourism can contribute to empowering people and improve socio-economic conditions in local communities.

 But who are the people who might visit “communities” and what does it mean – these days – to be a tourist?

 There are many tourist stereotypes – an overweight Westerner in shorts with a camera dangling around their neck, or maybe a trekking-shoed backpacker hanging out in the Himalayas.
 Many people think of “tourism” and “holidays” as distinct times of the year when the family travels to the seaside or the mountains.